Dental Crowns – Bettendorf, IA

 Unless you’re getting a crown for purely cosmetic reasons (such as to conceal a severely discolored tooth), then your dental insurance company will likely foot some of the bill.
 Most plans consider dental crowns to be a major restorative procedure.
 Therefore, they will often cover about 50% of the cost.

-At Pleasant Valley Dentistry, we are in-network with BlueCross BlueShield and Delta Dental, two of the most popular dental insurance companies in the United States.
+At Pleasant Valley Dentistry, we are in-network with Delta Dental, one of the most popular dental insurance companies in the United States.
 However, even if you have a different plan, we’ll be more than happy to file your claims for you and help you make the most of your benefits.

 Can a Tooth with a Crown Still Get Cavities?